dell/redfish-ansible-module/README.md

-*Note:* Features specific to PowerEdge servers (like firmware upgrade and SCP management) have been removed from the master branch and are now being tracked in the [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) development branch.
-Please use that branch if you want to use those Dell-specific features.
+**Note:** Features specific to PowerEdge servers (like firmware upgrade and SCP management) have been removed from the master branch and are now being tracked in the [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) development branch.
+Please use this branch if you want to use these Dell-specific features.

 # Ansible module for Dell EMC PowerEdge iDRAC using Redfish APIs